montlebalm/F2-Plugin-RequireJS/README.md

 # Examples

+Please refer to the [official documentation](http://requirejs.org/docs/plugins.html) for general information on writing and using RequireJS plugins.
+The following examples assume a cursory knowledge of RequireJS.

 ## Load a Single App

 In this example, we'll use the RequireJS plugin, `F2App`, to load a single app where `com_example_first_app` is the appId.